 A re-estimated \$15 million SBR and equipment renovation is recently under way.

-The installation includes a second SBR, an UV disinfection system and related construction.
+The installation includes a second SBR, an UV disinfection system, and related construction.
+This construction is 50% complete with an estimated start-up date of March 2010.
 Future construction of the outfall will include a clean-out chamber on the barrier beach and a terminal fitting.

-Suffolk County Sewer District #21, SUNY, New York (Suffolk County)
+Suffolk County Sewer District #21, SUNY